Postgraduate Degree in Motion Design

 - Fundamental principles of audiovisual narrative.

-- Project methodology and production process.
+- Representation and production resources.

 - What sound is and how it is expressed in space-time.

-- The audio track: music, voice-overs and effects.
+- The audio track: music, voiceovers and effects.

 - Technical resources: microphones, mixing desk and effects room.

-Module 6 – Postgraduate Final Project
+Module 8 – Postgraduate Final Project

 Teachers